dreamsofautonomy/dotfiles/README.md

 ## Installation

-First, check out the dotfiles repo in your $HOME directory using git
+First, check out the dotfiles repo in your $HOME directory using git:

 ```
 $ git clone git@github.com/dreamsofautonomy/dotfiles.git
 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+Then, use GNU stow to create symlinks:

 ```
 $ stow .